OrangeEgg1937/ATMsource/README.md

 - [X] Remove the deposit function from the existing system
 - [X] [*Debug*] Add a new function – transfer (for transferring fund from one bank account to another bank account)

+# The division of job duties
+TSANG Yat Fai (18145657A): Part II (C), (D)

+# Timeline of the work done
+23/10/2019: Part II (C), (D)

+# Group learning experience
+Describe the problems that have been encountered when working as a maintenance team and how you would resolve the problems.

+TSANG Yat Fai
+It is more difficult than I thought of taking over a half-completed project (ATMsource) because the project might not be well-structured and optimized, which makes me hard to add new functions along with the existing ones.
+To resolve this problem, it is better to construct a UML class diagram first so you can have a visualized first look of the project, which gives you some ideas to clear your confusion.
+The other problem that I encountered was job duty assignment.
+This assignment 2 has part one and part two which has four sections.
+However, we have five groupmates and clearly, it is hard to distribute the job duties fairly.
+Therefore, we decided to do the jobs collaboratively and help each other in the meantime.